joshtrutwin/cs340-presentation/QUESTIONS.md

 1. How has Agentic coding changed your day-to-day work life?

-   JDT: ___Turned in completely upside-down.
+   JDT: ___Turned it completely upside-down.
 I went from never using AI to relying upon it almost daily.
 I find myself using claude tokens for the simplest tasks as it's eaiser to just type out "change all print commands to echo" than it is to use search and replace.
 AI is like a drug, you get addicted quickly and you can't handle it when the drug is unavailable.
 When there are network issues with your LLM or when you run out of premium tokens you can feel anxious and frustrated.
 And you know you should cut back or quit but you just can't! :)___

    ___The term now for what we are seeing more seems to be "vibe coding" where you almost write no actual code yourself: "Vibe coding is a software development approach where an AI generates code from natural language prompts, allowing users to build applications through conversation rather than manual typing".